Characters of the Soulcalibur series: Maxi

-The new timeline goes into further on how Maxi loses his crew to Astaroth, and on his journey with Kilik and Xianghua to avenge his brothers.
-It also reveals Grøh found Maxi injured after the latter’s first victory against Astaroth.
+The new timeline goes into further detail on how Maxi loses his crew to Astaroth, and on his journey with Kilik and Xianghua to avenge his brothers.
+It also reveals Grøh found Maxi injured after the latter's first victory against Astaroth.

 After initially considering having Li Long return for Soulcalibur, the development team instead focused on creating a new, younger nunchaku wielder for the title.
 After considering several ideas for his hairstyle, including several gag designs, the developers initially chose to give him dreadlocks before changing to the current appearance.
 Additionally, they opted to give him an outfit that would make him attractive.